paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

           (CC) [section 1087e(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/h&num=0&edition=prelim) due to the student’s successful assertion of a defense to repayment of the loan, including defenses provided to any applicable groups of students.

+(6) **Exclusion** — Beginning on July 1, 2026, and notwithstanding this subsection or subsection (b), a student shall not be eligible for a Federal Pell Grant under subsection (b) during any period for which the student receives grant aid from non-Federal sources, including States, institutions of higher education, or private sources, in an amount that equals or exceeds the student’s cost of attendance for such period.

 **(e) Applications for grants**

 (1) **Deadlines** — The Secretary shall from time to time set dates by which students shall file the Free Application for Federal Student Aid under [section 1090 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1090).